-Notes: Mincemeat Tarts are a favourite of Jay’s and he’s just about due for another batch.
+Notes: Mincemeat Tarts are a favourite of Jay’s and he’s due for another batch.
 Try the homemade all fruit mincemeat if you have time.
 For the store bought mincemeat, I double the amount of grated apple, using approximately a whole one and I use the zest of two lemons, instead of just one.
-If you a lime on hand, the bitterness can nicely counteract the sweetness of the mincemeat.
+If you a lime on hand, the bitterness nicely balances the sweetness of the mincemeat.

 Pate Brisee (Short Crust Pastry)